Author Archives: Andrew Sabai

 Wood Turtle Road Crossing: Photo of the Week

 The wood turtle (Glyptemys insculpta) is a long-lived species that primarily lives in river bottoms, frequenting both the streams and surrounding areas.
-The wood turtle is omnivorous its diet consisting mostly plants, but also slow moving animal prey.
+The wood turtle is omnivorous its diet consists mostly of plants, but also slow-moving animal prey.
 The species … Continue reading

 Killdeer (Charadrius vociferus)